Using an Oracle database as a source for AWS DMS

 Using an Amazon RDS Oracle Standby (read replica) as a source with Binary Reader for CDC in AWS DMS

-Verify the prerequisites following for using Amazon RDS for Oracle Standby as a source when using Binary Reader for CDC in AWS DMS:
+Verify the following prerequisites for using Amazon RDS for Oracle Standby as a source when using Binary Reader for CDC in AWS DMS:

 -